 Use only the replacement batteries listed below.
 The unit may not operate properly with other batteries.
-Never use rechargeable batteries since they may not provide a constant charge.
+Never use rechargeable batteries since they may not provide a constant charge

-- Test it at least once a week. - Clean the Smoke Alarm at least once a month; gently vacuum the outside of the Smoke Alarm using your household vacuum's soft brush attachment.
+- Test it at least once a week. - Clean the Smoke Alarm at least once a week.

+Clean the Smoke Alarm at least once a month; gently vacuum the outside of the Smoke Alarm using your household vacuum's soft brush attachment.
+A can of clean compressed air (sold at computer or office supply stores) may also be used.
+Follow manufacturer instructions for use.
 Test the Smoke Alarm.
 Never use water, cleaners or solvents since they may damage the unit. - If the Smoke Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
 See "Locations to Avoid for Smoke Alarms" for details. - When the battery becomes weak, the Smoke Alarm unit will "chirp" about once a minute (the low battery warning).
 This low battery warning should last for 30 days, but you should replace the battery immediately to continue your protection.